 David graduated with a Bachelor of Science degree in Economics from Fordham University in The Bronx, New York.
 He studied at the London School of Economics and later received Masters Degrees in Real Estate Development from Columbia University (New York), in Management from Webster University (Missouri), and in Strategic Studies from the U.S. Army War College (Pennsylvania).

-In addition to being a Foreign Service Officer, David is a U.S. Army Reserve Major General (currently unassigned).
-His last reserve position was as a Deputy Commander at the United States Army in Europe, first in Heidelberg and later in Wiesbaden, Germany.
+In addition to being a Foreign Service Officer, David is a recently retired U.S. Army Major General.
+His last position was as a Deputy Commander at the United States Army in Europe in Wiesbaden, Germany.

 David speaks German, Italian and Spanish.